 The NICE Guidance for Improving Outcomes for People with Sarcoma (4) sets out how healthcare services for people with sarcoma should be organised and recommends that anyone with a primary bone cancer should have their treatment supervised by or treated in conjunction with a specialist bone cancer multidisciplinary team (MDT) at a bone cancer surgical centre.
 Some benign tumours such as giant cell tumours are also treated by bone cancer teams.

 You may have recently visited one of the bone cancer surgical centres and are waiting for the results from your diagnostic tests.
 The bone cancer MDT is a team of different specialist healthcare professionals who, together, decide on the best treatment plan for you.

 There are 5 designated MDTs specialising in bone cancer treatment and surgery planning in England.
 These are based at the 5 bone cancer surgical centres where most bone sarcoma investigations and surgeries should take place.
-See the 'How is Primary Bone Cancer Diagnosed?' for a list of these hospitals.
+See Bone Cancer Treatment Centres for a list of these hospitals.

 The MDT includes: